 Unique to Older Adults

-This section provides information to help older adults and their caregivers consider their disease or condition in conjunction with other health issues.
+This section provides information to help older adults and their caregivers consider their disease or condition together with other health issues.

 As older adults live longer, they may have more than one chronic disease.
 Or, they may have a health problem that can lead to another condition or injury if not properly managed.
 The older adult may also experience health care in various settings, such as the hospital, assisted living facility, or at home.
 These situations can affect the health and function of the older adult and therefore require careful management to ensure proper care and improve or maintain quality of life.